browserengineering/book/book/animations.md

 (click [here](examples/example13-transform-transition.html) to load the example in your browser)

-And just lke opacity, there is more work to make it composited.
+And just like opacity, there is more work to make it composited.
 Doing so is not hard, it just requires edits to the code to handle transform in all the same places opacity was, in particular:

 * In `DisplayList.needs_compositing`